ajorians/nCrossSet/README.md

 If you do find yourself stuck and unsure how to proceed I added such that the 'a' key will use an algorithm to find a value for you.
 This is meant from a starting position but does work mid-game.
 But it requires you not to lock a cell unless it is accurate.

+In the options there is an option to turn on lock hints that uses the locked cells to make it easier to spot cells which need to change the active value.

 Source:
 I included my source.
 I programmed with C and used nSDL as well as the ndless Software Development Kit.